 The other culprit is one or more of the lower 16K memory chips shorting.
-These 4116 chips can still be found and faulty ones replaced if you are good at de-soldering, but finding the faulty memory can be very hit and miss unless you have a good record on the lottery or football pools.
-Sometimes you might be lucky and it will be obvious as a particular chip getting hot much more quickly than the rest.
+These 4116 chips can still be found and faulty ones replaced if you are good at de-soldering, but finding the faulty memory can be very hit and miss unless you have a good record on the lottery.
+Sometimes you might be lucky and it will be obvious as a particular chip getting very hot, or heating up much more quickly than the rest.

 These problems often go un-noticed until a certain memory address is accessed which results in a system crash or “Out of Memory” message.

 To check that the entire memory is operational enter the following line:

 PRINT PEEK 23732 + 256 * PEEK 23733 and then [ENTER]

 The result should be 65535 for a 48K spectrum or 32767 for a 16K model.
 Any shortfall (lower number) indicates a memory fault.

 Permanent Black Raster and White Border